CosmosContracts/juno/scripts/README.md

 sh ./scripts/protocgen.sh
 ```

 You can also run it manually if you open the file.
-In some cases, you have to use the `sudo` command for the recursive copy (from temp to the proto file locations in `x/`).
+In some cases, you have to use the `sudo` command for the recursive copy (from temp to the proto file locations in `x/` directory).

 ---